mnot/I-D/json-home/draft.md

 Content MUST be an array of strings, containing media types.

 When this hint is present, "POST" SHOULD be listed in the "allow" hint.

+## acceptPut

+* Resource Hint Name: acceptPut
+* Description: Hints the PUT request formats accepted by the resource for this client.
+* Specification: [this document]

+Content MUST be an array of strings, containing media types.

+When this hint is present, "PUT" SHOULD be listed in the "allow" hint.

 ## acceptRanges